barn53/Swift-Taptic-Test/README.md

 # Swift-Taptic-Test
-Demo how to utilize the private Peek and Pop Taptic Enginecalls with swift
+Demo how to utilize the private Peek and Pop Taptic Engine calls with swift